-We’ve done the research, and we’ve seen the results of instituting clean water projects in Haiti: investing in smart Water and Sanitation for Health (WASH) programs
+We’ve done the research, and we’ve seen the results of instituting clean water projects in Haiti: investing in smart Water, Sanitation and Hygiene (WASH) programs

 Today, less than half of Haitians in rural areas have access to water, and an estimated 24% of Haitians living in rural communities have access to a toilet.
 Access to clean, fresh water is a main concern in Haiti, where waterborne illnesses, such as typhoid, cholera, and chronic diarrhea, are the cause of more than half of the deaths in the country every year.
 Contaminated water is also one of the leading causes of childhood illness and the very high infant death rate in Haiti (57 for every 1000 births) .